Trump can be a temperamental commander-in-chief

 Outbursts at his most loyal underlings have become commonplace.
 Multiple men of distinction, with long careers in public service, say the dressings-down that have sprung from Trump’s lips are the most demeaning they’ve enduring in their adult lives.

 Traveling in Arizona last month, Trump lashed out at his chief of staff John Kelly, trashing the retired Marine Corps general for suggesting the President tone down his heated political rhetoric when discussing policy matters.
-Before the same event, an irate Trump phoned his longtime advance man George Gigicos to complain the crowds at the rally looked sparse
+Before the same event, an irate Trump phoned his longtime advance man George Gigicos to complain the crowds at the rally looked sparse on television.

 Three months earlier, it was Sessions at the end of Trump’s fury firehose.
 Debasing him recusing himself from Russia-related matters, the President’s tirade prompted Sessions to draft a resignation letter (Trump didn’t accept).